ukaea/fortran-skeleton/README.md

 - try to build API documentation
 - run unit tests and produce coverage reports
 - run any other tests
+- check that cmake has been configured to install the project correctly
 - if on the `master` branch, deploy documentation and code coverage to [GitLab pages](https://git.ccfe.ac.uk/help/user/project/pages/index.md)

 These configurations mostly rely on CMake to do the hard work and